Balanced allocation: Memory performance tradeoffs: Introduction

 \section{Introduction}

-In this paper, we analyze the balanced allocation problem in the case of limited memory.
-Specifically, we prove the following theorem.
-In Section~\ref{sec:tight}, we show that the theorem is tight in the communication complexity model. \begin{theorem} We are sequentially given $n$ balls.
-We have to put each of them into one of two bins chosen uniformly at random among $n$ bins.
-We have only $M = n^{1-\delta} < n/\log n$ bits of memory ($\delta$ may depend on $n$); our choice where to put a ball can depend only on these memory bits and random bits.
-Then the heaviest bin will contain $\frac{\delta \log n}{2\log \log n}$ balls with probability $1 - o(1)$. \end{theorem} \begin{remark} One could assume that if the number of memory bits is $o(n)$ then the heaviest bin should contain $\sim \frac{\log n}{\log\log n}$ balls.
+Suppose we sequentially put $n$ balls into $n$ bins.
+If we put each ball in a bin chosen independently and uniformly at random, the maximum load (the largest number of balls in any bin) will be ${\sim}\log n /\log\log n$ with high probability.
+We can significantly reduce the maximum load by using the ``power of two choices'' scheme of Azar, Broder, Karlin and Upfal~\cite{ABKU}: if we put each ball in the least loaded of two bins chosen independently and uniformly at random, the maximum load will be ${\sim}\log\log n$ with high probability.
+This scheme has numerous applications for hashing, server load balancing and low-congestion circuit routing (see~\cite{ACMR,ABKU,BCSV,BCM1,BCM2,CMMMRSSV,MRR,TW}).

+As an example, consider an implementation of a hash table that uses the ``power of two choices'' paradigm.
+We keep a table of size $n$; each table entry can store multiple elements (say) in a doubly-linked list.
+We use two perfectly random hash functions $h_1$ and $h_2$ that map elements to table entries.
+To insert an element $e$, we find two possible table entries $h_1(e)$ and $h_2(e)$, and store the element in the table entry with fewer elements.
+To find an element $e$, we search through all elements in entries $h_1(e)$ and $h_2(e)$.
+This requires only $O(\log\log n)$ operations for every element $e$ w.h.p.; whereas if we used only one hash function we would need to perform $\Omega(\log n/\log\log n)$ operations for some elements w.h.p.

+How many extra bits of memory do we need to implement this scheme?
+We need roughly $\log\log\log n$ bits per bin (table entry) to store the number of balls (elements) in the bin, and $n\log\log\log n$ bits in total.

+Let us assume now that we have limited amount of memory.
+For each ball, we are given two random bins (e.g., we are given two hash values) and we have to put the ball into one of them.
+Can we still guarantee that the maximum load is $O(\log\log n)$ with high probability?

+The correct answer is not obvious.
+One could assume that if the number of memory bits is $o(n)$ then the maximum load should be ${\sim}\frac{\log n}{\log\log n}$ balls.
 However, that is not the case as the following example shows.
-Let us group all bins into $n/\log\log n$ clusters; each cluster consists of $\log \log n$ bins.
+Let us group all bins into $n/\log\log n$ clusters; each cluster consists of $\log\log n$ bins.
 For each cluster, we keep the total number of balls in the bins that form the cluster.
 Now given a ball and two bins, we put the ball into the bin whose cluster contains fewer balls.
-The result of Azar, Broder, Karlin and Upfal~\cite{ABKU} implies that w.h.p. each cluster will contain at most $\frac{n}{n/\log \log n} + \log\log n = 2\log\log n$ balls.
+The result of Azar, Broder, Karlin and Upfal~\cite{ABKU} implies that w.h.p. each cluster will contain at most $\frac{n}{n/\log\log n} + \log\log n = 2\log\log n$ balls.
 Therefore, each bin will also contain at most $2\log\log n$ balls.
-Finally, to keep the number of balls in each cluster we need $\frac{n}{\log\log n} \log\log\log n = o(n)$ bits in total. \end{remark}
+This scheme uses $\frac{n}{\log\log n} \log\log\log n = o(n)$ bits of memory.